dreamer2908/Python-CRC32-Hasher/README.md

 ### Introduction ###

 Python CRC-32 Hasher is a console utility for calculating and verifying various types of hash from any files (CRC-32, MD4, MD5, SHA1, SHA256, SHA512, ED2K).
+A recommended usage is putting it in your file manager context menu, as I put it in a custom action in Thunar.

 ### Features ###

 - Optimised for fansub releases: It automatically reads CRC-32 hashes from filenames and compares with the actual hash to verify files' integrity.
 Adding CRC-32 hashes to filenames automatically is supported.
 - Output in a predefined formats (only sfv currently).
-- Supports filename pattern (* and ?).
+- Supports filename patterns (* and ?) even when working with terminal that doesn't.
 - Ability to process directories recursively.
 - Portability: the program works the same under any platform as long as Python is installed (Linux, *BSD, Solaris, Mac OS, or Windows).
 - Written in Python, small in size, fast, open source.